UDST/bayarea_urbansim/features.md

 * We still need a better way to determine the uses that get built between office / retail / industrial / whatever else

 * A reprocessing of the developer results which adds job spaces to residential buildings at an appropriate rate, a second part of this adds ground floor retail by policy for tall buildings in order to create retail where people live

+## Tweaks to get more reasonable results

+* A setting which allows a user to disable building a more dense buiding that currently exists in a taz (used when we don't trust zoning much) - we minimize the max_dua or far on each parcel with the max built_dua or far near to that parcel

+* For lack of better land price data, we use land prices proportional to the prevailing price per sqft

+* Add (large) factors to land which is industrial to account for expensive land preparation

 ## Accounts system and subsidies for affordable housing